tushar5526/lpci-mirror/docs/cli-interface.rst

 - ``--gpu-nvidia`` (experimental)

-  This option requires an NVIDIA GPU on the host system.
+  This option requires an NVIDIA GPU on the host system; if passed on a system without such a GPU, container setup will fail.

 lpcraft run-one
 ---------------